Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/1/readme.md

   Jax(eating): Max said he is going to quit too

   Max: that's not what I said

-  Jax(eating): Max said he is going to quit

-  Max: that's not what I said.
-Besides it was heat of the momment

   Spike: Hey is that my food

   Jax: I couldn't help my self it was just sitting there